silverhero13/sam-codebuild-auto-build/README.md

-# sam-hello-world
+# sam-codebuild-auto-build

-This project contains source code that serves as a base template for other SAM applications.
+This application automatically triggers a CodeBuild project everytime a pull request is created or updated in CodeCommit.
+It also comments the build details in the pull request for easier navigation.

 This project is configured to use TypeScript, ESLint, and Prettier.

 ## Deploy the sample application